Private Lessons vs. Group Classes & Ensembles:

 Private Lessons offer students one-to-one individualized instruction for 30, 45, or 60 minutes once weekly.
 We recommend that younger beginning students start with a 30 minute private lesson once a week.
 As they become older and more technically advanced, a 45 minute or 1 hour lesson may be more beneficial.
 Older students are invited to begin with a longer weekly lesson if they would like to move at a faster pace.

-Suggested beginning ages for Private Lessons: Violin: 4 years old; Piano: 1st grade; Guitar: 2nd grade; Drums: 2nd grade; Voice Class: 3rd grade; Viola: 3rd grade; Voice: 4th grade; Cello, Bass and Flute: 5th grade; Saxophone: 6th grade.
+Suggested beginning ages for Private Lessons: Violin: 4 years old; Piano: 1st grade; Guitar: 2nd grade; Drums: 2nd grade; Voice Class: 3rd grade; Viola: 3rd grade; Voice: 4th grade; Cello and Bass: 5th grade.

-Group Classes and Ensembles also meet weekly with their instructor but in a small group of 2-4 students.
+Group Classes and Ensembles (due to COVID-19 classes and ensembles are currently suspended) also meet weekly with their instructor but in a small group of 2-4 students.
 These types of classes offer an interactive learning setting that fosters peer interaction and communication, which encourages teamwork.
 In order for children to understand their individual part in a larger ensemble, and to give students an opportunity to be inspired and encouraged by their peers in a small-group learning environment, we offer small group classes and ensembles as schedules allow.

 Back to Top